tomterl/metalsmith-convert/README.md

 ## Options

-metalsmith-convert requires the `src` options, if `target` is not given, files will be converted to the source-format.
+metalsmith-convert requires the `src` options.
+The parameter `target` is optional; if it is not given, files will be converted to the source-format.

 - `src` is a globbing pattern that specifies which files to convert
 - `target` is an imagemagick format specifier